 Signing up with social is super quick.
 No extra passwords to remember – no brain fail.
 Don’t worry, we’d never share any of your data or post anything on your behalf.

-If you are planning to refresh your bathroom in the new year, stay ahead of the curve with these stylish ideas.
+If you are planning to refresh your bathroom, stay ahead of the curve with these stylish ideas.

 From brass accents to tactile finishes, individualism is the overarching theme that links the different trends set to influence bathroom design in 2018.
 Customise your bathroom to meet your exact needs, whether those focus on accessibility or simply creating a more beautiful space in which to relax.